adambuczek/adambuczek.github.io/src/blog/building-vue-apps-in-vue-app.md

        // This seems like we were trying to resolve the promise with
        // itself which wouldn't work but when the load event fires
-       // window[component]'s value is already a Vue component.
+       // window[name]'s value is already a Vue component.

       resolve(window[name])
     })